nixwiz/sensu-go-flowdock-handler/README.md

 The Senso Go Flowdock Handler is a [Sensu Event Handler][1] for sending incident notifications to CA Flowdock.

+This handler reuses concepts found in the [sensu-email-handler][6].

 ## Installation
 Create an executable script from this source or download one of the existing [releases][5].